-Both the E-M10 III and the RX1R II are recent models that are part of the current product line-up.
-The RX1R II replaced the earlier Sony RX1R, while the E-M10 III followed on from the Olympus E-M10 II.
+The RX1R II is a recent model that features in the current product line-up of Sony.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus E-M10 III better than the Sony RX1R II or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Olympus OM-D E-M10 Mark III:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Faster burst: Shoots at higher frequency (8.6 vs 5 flaps/sec) to capture the decisive moment.

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.